active-group/reacl/doc/intro.md

 The `local-state` clause specifies a name for the local state of the component, and an initial local state for the components created from the class.
-In this case it is only the timer id and initially `nil`.
+In this case it is the timer id which shall be `nil` initially.
 The other two clauses, `component-did-mount` and `component-will-unmount`, specify the functions to be called at the aforementioned points in the livecycle of the component.
 They must both return a `reacl/return` value, which is used here to update the value for the timer id.

-With these changes, the interval timer is automatically started and stoped as long as it is needed to keep the clock ticking.
-In the next section we will also look at how to do this in a pure way, without side effects in the code of the class.
+With these changes, the interval timer is automatically started when it is needed to keep the clock ticking and stopped afterwards.
+In the next section we will also look at how to do this in a pure way, i.e. without side effects in these two functions.

 ### Actions